 Truck Driver

-On Thursday after the truck has been picked up, you head over to the equipment storage shed where a bunch of people help loading the WARA equipment into the truck.
+• Meet equipment team at the storage shed where a bunch of people help loading the WARA gear into the truck.

-On Sunday almost the reverse happens; the equipment is loaded at the rogaining site, and unloaded again at the equipment shed before you take the truck back to the hire place.
+• After the rogaine almost the reverse happens; the equipment is loaded at the rogaining site and unloaded again at the equipment shed before truck is refuelled and returned to the hire place.

 Truck loading